The Hobo Code: Plot

-At Peggy's celebration, she's very vivacious while Pete just glares at her.
-When she asks him to dance The Twist, Pete rejects her for being forward and walks out, leaving Peggy shocked.
+At Peggy's celebration, she's very vivacious while Pete glares at her.
+When she asks him to dance "The Twist", Pete rejects her for being forward and walks out, leaving her shocked.
 Meanwhile, Sal meets up with Belle Jolie executive Elliott at a restaurant, and the two men connect.
 However, when Elliott invites Sal back to his room, Sal remains too afraid to follow through on his attraction to men.

-That night, Don arrives at Midge's apartment, intending to take her on a trip to Paris with his bonus.
+Meanwhile, Don arrives at Midge's apartment, intending to take her on a trip to Paris with his bonus.
 However, he finds her with her beatnik friends, preparing to smoke marijuana.
-She declines the Paris trip so he agrees to stay with them, despite antagonism from some of Midge's friends.
-After getting high, Don retreats to the bathroom, where he flashes back to his childhood spent on a farm during the Great Depression.
+Don agrees to partake with them.

+After getting high, Don retreats to the bathroom and flashes back to his childhood during the Great Depression.
 A hobo approaches his family, asking for food in exchange for work.
-Don's father Archie tells the man to move on, because the family are no longer Christians.
-Dick's stepmother Abigail refutes this and invites the man to stay for dinner.
-The hobo is revealed to be well-mannered and from New York.
+Don's father Archie tells the man to move on, but his stepmother Abigail invites the man to stay for dinner.
+The hobo is revealed to be well-mannered and from New York City.
 Abigail offers him money, but Archie tells him he will get paid the next day.
-That night, Dick approaches the man and asks about his life.
+That night, Don approaches the man and asks about his life.
 The man tells him that he once had a family and responsibilities, but he gave it all up in exchange for the freedom of the road.
-Dick tells the man that Abigail is not his real mother, and that he is a "whore-child."
-The man also shows Dick the "hobo code".
-The next day, Archie refuses to pay him as promised, and as the hobo leaves the farm, Dick finds the symbol for "a dishonest man" carved into a fence post in front of their home.
+Don tells the man that Abigail is not his real mother, and that he is a "whore-child."
+The man also shows Don the "hobo code."
+The next day, Archie refuses to pay him as promised, and as the hobo leaves the farm, Don finds the symbol for "a dishonest man" carved into a fence post in front of their home.

-Back in the present, Don takes a Polaroid photo of Midge and her friend Roy, and, looking at the photo, realizes the two of them are in love.
+Back in the present, Don takes a Polaroid photo of Midge and her friend Roy and realizes the two are in love.
 They criticize Don for what he does—lying and worrying about trivialities while people die.
-He invites Midge to Paris again, and when she turns him down, he signs over the check, suggesting she buy a car.
-Upon returning home, he wakes Bobby while his sister is asleep nearby and tells him that he can ask him anything he wants and promises never to lie to him.

-The next day Peggy again arrives early to the office and searches for Pete.
+Don invites Midge to Paris again, and when she turns him down, he signs over the check, suggesting she buy a car.
+Upon returning home, Don wakes his son Bobby while his sister Sally is asleep nearby, telling him that he can ask him anything he wants and promises never to lie to him.
+The next day, Peggy again arrives early to the office and searches for Pete.
 Later, Pete arrives but doesn't even glance at Peggy, leaving her hurt.